heartsucker/iron-csrf/README.md

 ### Cryptography Notice

 This software includes and uses cryptographic software.
-Your current country may have restrictions on the import, export, possesion, or use cryptographic software.
+Your current country may have restrictions on the import, export, possession, or use cryptographic software.
 Check your country's relevant laws before using this in any way.
 See [Wassenaar](http://www.wassenaar.org/) for more info.